CSCfi/csc-user-guide/docs/apps/mxnet.md

 ## Available

-The `mxnet` module is available on Puhti only.
+The `mxnet` module is available on Puhti-rhel7 only.
 Currently supported MXNet versions:

 - 1.5.0